IceFox99/Bugfox/README.md

 ```
 $ git clone https://github.com/IceFox99/Bugfox-example.git
-$ cd Bugfox-example/src
+$ cd Bugfox-example && npm install
-$ node test_math.js
+$ mocha test/math.js
 ```

-After running the `test_math.js`, you can see the unexpected fails in the test result.
+After running the `mocha test/math.js`, you can see the unexpected fails in the test result.
 But it passes the same test before this commit, which means that we encountered a software regression in this commit.
 Then, you have to remember:

 - path of this Bugfox-example
-- git commit IDs of the correct version (in this case, `c6b49b85aa7532cf849b6bd534be6528860c45c2`) and bug version (in this case, `60027f81a696fcf6637b13a7d03693d71c83684f`)
+- git commit ID/tag/reference of the correct version (in this case, `5a78ba82c24b4d2d13d4a6e71e8fa37c1366171c` or simply `HEAD~`) and buggy version (in this case, `e25c4fd2b300fa58bc5775a2b5e735c9f0eb25b8` or simply `HEAD`)
-- files or folders that you want to be avoided in translating phase (`node_modules`, unrelated js files, files uncompatible to the `acorn` parser, etc)
+- files or folders that you want to be avoided in translating phase (`node_modules`, unrelated js files, files which are uncompatible to the `acorn` parser, etc.)
 - commands to run the test module

-Below is the prewritten configuration JSON file, which can be found in [src/Bugfox-config.json](src/Bugfox-config.json).
+Below is the prewritten configuration JSON file, which can be found in `experiments/Bugfox-example/Bugfox-config.json`.
 Please modify the `sourceFolder` value to the path of your `Bugfox-example`, and change the `generateFolder` value to the location where all generated files, including translated source code and trace information, will be stored.

 #### Path format:
 - `sourceFolder`: the location of your project (relative path to ***home directory***)
 - `generateFolder`: the root location of all generated files (relative path to ***home directory***)
-- `baseIgnoreFolder`: folders which you want to be ignored for translating in your project's base commit (relative path to ***project path***)
+- `baseIgnoreFolder`: folders or files which you want to be ignored when translating codes of base commit (relative path to ***project path***)
-- `newIgnoreFolder`: folders which you want to be ignored for translating in your project's new commit (relative path to ***project path***)
+- `newIgnoreFolder`: folders or files which you want to be ignored when translating codes of new commit (relative path to ***project path***)

 <u>***Be aware that this tool will clean the `generateFolder` first if it exists, so please make sure you use a nonexistent or empty folder!!***</u>